-Issue 100 is available for pre-order!
+Issue 100 is available!
 This centennial issue includes poetry, prose, and art from new and frequent River Styx contributors.

 Issue 100 has the winners of the Microfiction Contest, Tamara L. Panici, Mark Wagenaar and Leonora Desar.
 Poetry in the issue features Kerry James Evans, James A. H. White, Jeanne Emmons, Ena Djordjevic, Rebecca Baggett, Tara Betts, David Starkey, Sandy Longhorn, Jesse Lee Kercheval, William Trowbridge, Allison Joseph, Charles Harper Webb, Jeffrey Thomson, Jack B. Bedell, and Daniel Tobin.
 Poetry in translation is from Francesca Bell and Amy Newman.
 For fiction, prose comes from writers Anna Deen and David James Poissant, and an essay by Alex Myers.
 The cover art is by Kirsty Mitchell, and the inside art is a series “Testament” by Jennifer B. Thoreson.

 Issue 99 was released Winter 2017!
 This spectacular issue includes poetry, prose, and art on topics such as Japanese poets, gender identity, anthropology, love and loss, and much more!